-Suppose you create a client retainer in Core and a vendor bill for some expenses, which shows up in the Expense Entries screen.
-These expense entries for the vendor bill are approved.
-Other charges along with these expense entries are billed and the retainer is applied on it in the Invoices screen.
-Next, you send an A/P check for the vendor bill payment to the vendor.
+Suppose you create a client retainer in Core and then a vendor bill for some related expenses, which shows up in the Expense Entries screen.
+These expense entries associated with the vendor bill are approved.
+Other charges along with these expenses are billed and the retainer is applied on it in the Invoices screen.
+Next, you pay the vendor bill (A/P check).
 You have deposited the retainer payment from the client along with the payment for the invoice.
 However, the vendor returns the A/P check.
 As this was done in a previous or closed accounting period on a cash basis, you now want to do the following:

 - Reverse the A/R and A/P side of the vendor bill transaction in Core